 3.5.1 Electric and Gas Utilities

 As the communities of La Cienega and La Cieneguilla have grown in the past few decades, the number of overhead utility cables has dramatically increased.
 The lines provide power and communications to Planning Area residents.
 However, the proliferation of overhead lines also creates aesthetically unappealing alterations to the rural landscape and scenic vistas in the area.
+Overhead lines are also at high risk of being damages and overhead power lines can fall during storms which can result in fires in the planning area.

 3.5.2 Solid Waste